samialtas/CSharp-PDF-PrintPreview-XLSX-Export-and-Generation/SECURITY.md

 ## Best Practices for Secure Usage
 - **Run in a Trusted Environment**: Execute the application on a trusted system to prevent unauthorized access to system resources via native API calls.
 - **Validate Output Files**: Ensure output file paths are in secure, user-controlled directories to avoid overwriting critical system files.
 - **Keep .NET Framework Updated**: Use the latest patched version of .NET Framework 4.8 to mitigate known vulnerabilities in the framework.
+Also it is highly recommended to upgrade this project to a newer version of .NET Framework in order to execute more secure and faster code.
 - **Limit Permissions**: Run the application with least-privilege permissions to minimize the impact of potential exploits.

 ## Reporting a Vulnerability